madelinezday/buttondown/guides/stripe.md

 ﻿# Stripe

 Earning money through your newsletter can be fun.
-Figuring out the logistics, less so.
-But [Stripe](https://stripe.com/) is here to help by automatically collecting payments and reporting taxes on your behalf.
+Figuring out logistics, less so.
+But have no fear—[Stripe](https://stripe.com/) integrates seamlessly with Buttondown to help you collect payments and report taxes related to your paid newsletter.

 ## Getting Started

-Here’s what you’ll need to set up paid newsletters through Stripe:
+Here’s what you’ll need to set up your Stripe account:

+-   A [paid](https://buttondown.email/pricing) Buttondown account—visit our [pricing](https://buttondown.email/pricing) page for a detailed breakdown of our subscription tiers!

 -   Personal information including your name, address, and last four digits of your social security number